Reflection guide5 min read

-High masking autism in adults: what the phrase can and cannot mean
+High masking autism in adults: a careful guide

 A careful guide to high masking autism language, social effort, recovery, and why masking examples are not a diagnosis.